 - Final Thoughts

-What Exactly Is Sriracha Spice?
+What Exactly Is Sriracha?

 A Spicy Journey Through Time

-The story of sriracha begins not in the United States, but in the coastal Thai town of Si Racha.
-Originally made as a dipping sauce for seafood, the version we know today was popularized by David Tran, founder of Huy Fong Foods, back in the 1980s.
+The story of sriracha begins in the coastal Thai town of Si Racha.
+Originally made as a dipping sauce for seafood, the version we know today was popularized by David Tran, founder of Huy Fong Foods, in the 1980s.
+What started as a small batch creation in California turned into a global phenomenon.
+Today, sriracha is more than a condiment — it's a cultural icon.

 The Flavor Breakdown: What Makes It So Unique?

-Let’s break down what makes sriracha so special:
+Let's break down what makes sriracha special:

 - Heat Level: Moderate (about 1,000–2,500 Scoville units)